 - Why This Topic Is Important

-According to the American Academy of Pediatrics, every child should receive high quality, culturally competent, coordinated, comprehensive, and preventive health care (1).
-This care is best offered through a “medical home,” an ongoing family-centered partnership with a child health professional or team, in which all of the patient's needs are met (1).
-Children who receive care in the context of a medical home are more like to have annual, preventive check-ups (which can lead to the early identification and treatment of problems) and are less likely to have unmet medical and dental needs (2).
-According to 2011-12 estimates, 9% of U.S. children lacked a usual source of health care (3).
-Not surprisingly, children without health insurance are far more likely to have no usual source of care than children with insurance (4).
-In 2011-12, approximately 8.3 million U.S. children (11% of all kids) were uninsured at some point during the year (3).
+According to the American Academy of Pediatrics, every child should receive high quality health care that is accessible, family centered, culturally competent, coordinated, continuous, compassionate, and comprehensive (1).
+This care is best offered through a medical home, an ongoing family-centered partnership with a child health professional or team in which all of the patient's needs are met (1).
+Children who receive care in the context of a medical home are more likely to have regular preventive check-ups (which can lead to the early identification and treatment of problems) and are less likely to have emergency room visits (1).
+However, the latest estimates indicate that less than half of children receive care within a medical home, statewide and nationally (2).

 For more information on health care, see kidsdata.org’s Research & Links section.

 Sources for this narrative: